SolarArbiter/workshop/reference_data.md

 Reference Data
 ==============

 The Solar Forecast Arbiter includes a set of reference irradiance and PV power data that all users may access.
-The image below shows a the status of the reference data set as of June 2019.
+The image below shows the status of the reference data set as of October 2019.
 Click [here](https://www.google.com/maps/d/u/0/viewer?mid=1sKsG0Uwy4Ozio2a1yfwaaE6OGqGQV1v8&ll=52.42446198117135%2C-119.04500000000004&z=3) to access a zoomable map and legend.

 ![reference data map](reference_data_map.png)